dorkodu/sage/paper/4 -- Type System.md

 ##### Result Coercion

-A Sage server, when retrieving an attribute of a given scalar type, must uphold the contract the scalar type describes, either by coercing the value or producing an **attribute error** if a value cannot be coerced or if coercion may result in data loss.
+A Sage server, when retrieving the value of a given scalar type, must uphold the contract the scalar type describes, either by coercing the value or producing an **attribute error** if a value cannot be coerced or if coercion may result in data loss.

 A Sage service may decide to allow coercing different internal types to the expected return type.
 For example when coercing a attribute of type `int` or a `boolean` true value may produce `1` , or a string value `"123"` may be parsed as base‐10 `123`.
 However if internal type coercion cannot be reasonably performed without losing information, then it must raise an **attribute error**.

 Since this coercion behavior is not observable to clients of a Sage service, the precise rules of coercion are left to the implementation.
 The only requirement is that a Sage server must yield values which adhere to the expected Scalar type.

 Sage supports a basic set of well‐defined Scalar types.
-A Sage server should support all of these types, and a Sage server which provide a type by these names must adhere to the behavior described below.
+A Sage server should support all of these types, and if provides a type by these names, it must adhere to the behavior described below.

-> In Sage, scalar types are used for **strict-type constraints** on attributes.
-By default, all attributes are **flex-typed**, which means they can be any type, provided that they are valid in the output response format.
-We have a concept called **“constraints”.** Oftentimes it is useful to add a constraint to an attribute, like **strict-type**.
+> By default, all attributes are **flex-typed**, which means they can be any type defined in Sage’s type system, provided that they are valid in the output response format.
+>
+> Also we have a concept called **“constraints”.** Oftentimes it is useful to add a constraint to an attribute, like **strict-type**.
 For example, strict-type constraint allows the schema to specify exactly which data type is strictly expected from a specific attribute.

 #### Integer